dpattayath/profile-manager/SOLUTION.md

     - move js assets to cdn for faster delivery.
     - optimize user profile images once upload is enabled.
     - re-implement filters as a text field which can be matched against applicable user attributes.
 This allowes 1+ less click for the user and improves user experience.

 - api
     - redis cache to make filtering faster
     - swagger api documentation
     - pagination
     - migrate db from sqlite to mysql/postgres
+    - remove .env from repo (included for the smooth run of poc)